Vehniä: History

 By 1804, the entirety of Vehniä and Tikka-Mannila had been acquired by Karl Henrik Limatius.
 The first complete census of Vehniä's population was made in 1806, according to which there were 145 people living in the village, most of whom were tenant farmers of the Vehniä manor.
 Most homes were located along or near the road connecting Jyväskylä to Saarijärvi.
 Vehniä remained an important stop along the road, with the manor functioning as an inn and a post office until a new road was built through Pellosniemi in the 1840s, causing the old road passing through Vehniä to lose its importance.
 The manor was held by the Limatius family until 1829, then by Bror Karl Johan Schöneman (son of the previous owner Maria Elisabet Limatius) until his death in 1864, after which the Schöneman family went bankrupt and the manor was later acquired by the Hirvinen family in the 1870s.
 Hovila also became an independent farm in 1870, held by its last leaseholder Juhana Kustaanpoika, who took the surname Hovilainen after the name of the farm.

 The population continued to grow; by 1850 there were 350 people living in Vehniä, increasing to around 700 by the end of the century (both including the nearby areas officially part of Petruma).
 In 1900, the Vehniä manor had 334 tenants in total.
 Less than a year after Finland declared independence in 1917, a law was passed allowing tenant farmers to redeem their homes for themselves.
 Tenants of the manor began doing so in 1920, with the last tenant farm becoming independent in 1928.
 Wholly new farms were also established around the same time, and by 1933, there were 70 new small farms in the village.
 After World War II, about a hundred Karelian refugees were settled in Vehniä.

 A plan to abolish the neighboring municipality of Jyväskylän maalaiskunta was made in 1967, according to which a new Tikkakoski municipality that would have included Vehniä as well as all of Uurainen was to be established.
 The plan was not considered after 1970.
 However, a small part of Vehniä was transferred from Laukaa to Jyväskylän maalaiskunta in 1974 to provide room for the airport.

 In 1974, a bus carrying Dutch tourists collided with a truck while overtaking, resulting in the deaths of 12 people and the injury of 18 others.

 Economy and services

 The main sources of income in Vehniä are agriculture and forestry, but small-scale industry is present as well.
 The biggest individual employer in the village is a Lidl distribution center.
-Aside from a school and a daycare center, Vehniä does not have many services of its own, with the closest ones being found in Laukaan kirkonkylä and Jyväskylä.
+Aside from a school and a daycare center, Vehniä does not have many services of its own, with the closest ones being found in Tikkakoski, Laukaan kirkonkylä and Jyväskylä.